Razor Blade Smile: Cast

+Production

+Filming

+The filming began in 1996.
+The film was completed on a budget of £12,000, the main shoot locations of the film were shot in the director, Jake West's, parents house, a rock formation in Turnbridge Wells and at a underground goth bar in Hampstead, London.
+West purposefully chose locations close to his residence for connivence of shooting on a lower budget.
+The crew often shot without permission and had to film scenes in one take, sometimes against the actors wishes, due to the limited film roll.
+Props throughout the film were reused in multiple different scenes, mainly Silver's dual pistols, who were inspired by Lara Croft, the police officers in long-shots used toy guns.

 Release

-The film premiered on 19 September 1998 at Fantastisk Film Festival Lund and was released in the UK as part of the Raindance Film Festival on 22 October 1998.
+The film premiered on 19 September 1998, at Fantastisk Film Festival Lund and was released in the United Kingdom as part of the Raindance Film Festival on 22 October 1998.
 It was released on DVD on 14 September 1999.
+In 2026, it was re-released in 4K resolution.

+Daly went on to feature on the cover of Bizzare magazine and was interviewed on Eurotrash to promote the film.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 0% of six surveyed critics gave the film a positive review; the average rating was 3.91/10.
-Ken Eisner of Variety called it a cheesy, over-the-top vampire film with enough style to make up for its acting and plotting.
+Rotten Tomatoes, a review aggregator, reports that 14% of seven surveyed critics gave the film a positive review.
+Ken Eisner of Variety magazine called the film a cheesy, over-the-top vampire film with enough style to make up for its acting and plotting.
 Time Out London wrote that despite the film's faults, "there's a no-nonsense, unapologetic mood that makes the film hard to dislike."
 Kevin Thomas of the Los Angeles Times called it "a silly, gory, overly self-congratulatory vampire comedy".
 Christopher Varney of Film Threat rated it 2/5 stars and called it "loud, atmospheric nonsense" that "rates high on the novelty factor".
 David Johnson of DVD Verdict called it forgettable and generic vampire film that has a distracting visual style.
 Kim Newman (Sight & Sound) described the film as "essentially the work of enthusiastic fans rather than pros" noting that "performances are extremely amateurish, which hamstrings the expositions scenes and makes for a succession of annoying walk-on victims."
+The film has mixed reviews, mostly positive, on user-review sites IMDb and Letterboxd.

+Despite negative reviews, the film has since gained a cult following and received mostly positive reviews from horror critics.

 Awards

-The film won most of the top awards in the first B-Movie Film Festival (1999), including Best B-Movie, Director (Jake West), Actress (Eileen Daly), Cinematography, and Special Effects.
+The film went on to win majority of the top awards at the first ever B-Movie Film Festival in 1999.